openstack/swift/doc/source/overview_container_sharding.rst

                  user's account.
 Pivot            A point in the object name namespace to split the
                  object metadata at.
-Pivot range      The range of objects a shard container holds.
+Shard range      The range of objects a shard container holds.
 Misplaced items  Items that don't belong in the current container
                  shard or root container.
 These will be moved by the container-sharder.